cmatthews20/ferry-reservation-app/README.md

 # Ferry Reservation App

 Taking inspriation (and frustration) from the Government of NL's ferry services, our group has decided to create a ferry reservation web application.
 It allows users to view the ferry schedule much easier and enables the additional reservation functionality.
-The app allows users to search for their desired crossing, make a booking, as well as check the status of their booking.
-In the next iteration, the app will include email reservation confirmation, and cancelling bookings.
+The app allows users to search for their desired crossing, make a booking, check the status of their booking, cancel their booking.
+The app will also send email confirmation when the user makes a booking.

 **FOR DEMO: SAMPLE DATA ONLY INCLUDES CROSSINGS ON MAY 1 2023, and MAY 6, 2023, FROM BELL ISLAND TO PORTUGAL COVE**